wesleyfelipe/biotech-data-pipeline/README.md

 data processing with built-in modules for SQL, streaming, machine learning, and graph processing.

-* **Orchestration**: Apache Airflow platform to programmatically author, schedule, and monitor workflows.
+* **Orchestration**: Apache Airflow platform to programmatically author, schedule and monitor workflows.

 * **Storage**: Neo4J is the world’s leading Graph Database.
 It is a high performance